DISEASE/DISORDER:

 - Secondary prevention and disease management strategies

 Continue passive range of motion and position changes to prevent decubitus ulcer, deep vein thrombosis, joint contractures and heterotopic ossification.
-When medications fail to ameliorate symptoms, intrathecal baclofen can be considered. - Symptom relief: as above.
+When medications fail to ameliorate symptoms, intrathecal baclofen or other focal spasticity treatment can be considered. - Symptom relief: as above.

 - Rehabilitation strategies intended to optimize function: